Yosemite, Yellowstone and Arches, Oh My!

 Best For: All ages and skill levels.
 Trails are available for kids in trailers as well as adventurous kids on fully-equipped mountain bikes.

 Bike Rental: Poison Spider Bikes rents 20″ to 26″ kids mountain bikes.
-Chili Pepper Bike Shops rents kids mountain bikes as well as bike trailers and trailer bikes.
+Chili Pepper Bike Shops rents mountain bikes as well.
 We were unable to find a company that rents 16″ bikes, so for younger riders consider renting a trailer bike.

 More Information: Visit Discover Moab to see a complete list of family activities in Moab, including biking.